SUMMARY CMI

 4. How do I use Teriparatide Lupin?

-Your healthcare professional should teach you how to use the Teriparatide Lupin pen (multidose pre-filled delivery device).
-A Leaflet and a Pen User Manual containing information on how to use the Teriparatide Lupin pen are inserted in the carton.
+- Your healthcare professional should teach you how to use the Teriparatide Lupin pen (multidose pre-filled delivery device).
+A Pen User Manual containing information on how to use the Teriparatide Lupin pen is included at the end of this CMI.
+Additionally, this Leaflet and Pen User Manual are included in the pack.

-Carefully follow all directions given to you by your doctor or healthcare professional.
-If you do not understand the user manual, ask your doctor or healthcare professional for help.
-Refer to the user manual each time you inject this medicine.
+- Carefully follow all directions given to you by your doctor or healthcare professional.
+If you do not understand the Pen User Manual, ask your doctor or healthcare professional for help.
+Refer to the Pen User Manual each time you inject this medicine.

 More instructions can be found in Section 4.
 How do I use Teriparatide Lupin? in the full CMI.